kohheinomura/scale-provisioner/README.md

+## Overview

+Scale-provisioner is one of the dynamic provisioner which uses IBM Spectrum Scale as a storage backend for POD volumes in kubernetes clusters.
+Scale-provisioner dyanmically creates a persistent voluem as a fileset of Spectrum Scale on its file system.

 ## Building and Running Scale Dynamic Provisioner

 In order to build scale-provisioner, you must

-- have IBM Spectrum Scale v or greater installed
+- have IBM Spectrum Scale cluster configured
 - have go version 1.7 or greater installed
 - have Docker installed